 What type of buyer are you?
 Are you an overbuyer or underbuyer?

 I went to someone’s house recently and there was no doubt that they were an overbuyer.
-There was stuff everywhere and most of their conversations evolved around shopping.
-While they prided themselves on getting bargains, it’s important to remember that it’s not a bargain if you don’t really need it (and yes that is the underbuyer in me talking).
+There was stuff everywhere and most of their conversations revolved around shopping.
+While they pride themselves on getting bargains, it’s important to remember that it’s not a bargain if you don’t really need it (and yes that is the underbuyer in me talking).

 I’m also a minimalist who hates waste.
 I buy things that perform multiple tasks, not lots of things that all do the same thing in a slightly different way.